-If a Special Project is to be included in either Division II or III, it must be completed and evaluated by the appropriate divisional deadline.
+If a Special Project is to be included in Division I, II, or III, it must be completed and evaluated by the appropriate divisional passing deadline.

-- Students should speak to their committee to determine if and how a special project may count towards their Division II requirements.
+- Students should speak to their committees to determine how Special Projects may be used in their Division II.

-- A Special Project may be used to fulfill one of the two Advanced Educational Activity with permission of students' Division III committees.
+- A Special Project may be used to fulfill one of the two Advanced Educational Activities with permission of students' Division III committees.

-The student secures the site and completes a registration form obtained in Central Records detailing the scope and length of the project, reviewed by both the student's advisor and the site supervisor.
+The student secures the site and completes a registration form detailing the scope and length of the project, to be reviewed by both the student's advisor and the site supervisor.

-The site supervisor may be be anyone approved by the student's advisor except another student, a Hampshire faculty member or faculty associate.
+- The site supervisor may be anyone approved by the student's advisor.

-The student brings the completed form to Central Records.
-Central Records registers the special project with student's advisor as the faculty member of record.
-When used as an Advanced Educational Activity In Division III, the forms are due the last day of add/drop in the student's final semester and the student should list the Special Project on their contract by the Division III revision deadline at the latest.
+The student can submit the registration form with faculty approval to Central Records anytime (before or after completing the Special Project), but only completed, evaluated special projects go on the permanent transcript.
+Central Records registers the Special Project with the student's advisor as the faculty member of record.
+When used as an Advanced Educational Activity In Division III, the registration forms are due the last day of the add/drop period in the student's final semester of enrollment.
+Students should list the Special Project on their contracts by the Division III revision deadline at the latest.

-Upon conclusion of the project, the student writes a reflective self evaluation and obtains a written evaluation from the site supervisor stating that the Special Project has been completed, and that the hour requirement has been satisfied.
-The student submits this to their advisor.
-The student may also, but is not obliged to, bring a copy of the site supervisor evaluation to Central Records for inclusion in their transcript.
+Upon conclusion of the project, the student writes a reflective self-evaluation and obtains a written evaluation from the site supervisor stating that the Special Project has been completed and that the hour requirement has been satisfied along with narrative comments on the student’s work.
+The student submits the documentation to their advisors.
+The students may also, but are not obliged to, bring a copy of the site supervisor evaluation to Central Records for inclusion in their transcripts.

-If the student does not complete a registered special project, it will be removed from the student’s transcript without a "W" notation.
+If the student does not complete a Special Project, or separates from the College without completing, a registered Special Project, it will be removed from their transcripts without a "W" notation.